My favorite homemade Lime Curd recipe. This fresh curd recipe can be used for any citrus — lemon or lime and beyond!

-Have you ever made a lime curd?
-Or, had a chance to eat some, at that?
-I have an idea for a recipe in my head that I need lime curd for, so I made some the other day.
-Although I haven’t yet created the intended recipe, I am super glad I made the curd because it is SO delicious!
+Have you ever made a homemade lime curd?
+Or, have you had a chance to eat homemade lime curd?
+I have an idea for a recipe in my head that needs lime curd, so I made some the other day.
+Although I haven’t yet created the intended recipe, I am super glad I made the fresh curd because it is SO delicious!

-Yeah, I know as a food blogger I should have a better word than “delicious” in my vocabulary, but seriously, what’s wrong with using it every once in a while? 😉
+Yes, I know as a food blogger I should have a better word than “delicious” in my vocabulary, but seriously, what’s wrong with using it every once in a while?
+Or, all the time. 😉

-Anyway, after making the curd, I decided it is just too good not to share as a recipe post on it’s own.
-There is so much you can do with this.
+Anyway, after making this lime curd, I decided it is just too good not to share as a recipe post on it’s own.
+There is so much you can do with fresh curd.
 Use it as a filling for a cake, spread it on a pastry or toast, scoop into little tart crusts for mini pies, or just spoon it up and eat it!
 Seriously, guys, it’s that good.

 - 1 cup granulated sugar